elenacramer/HR_Analysis/README.md

 <br />

 ### SMOTE
-The challenge of working with an imbalanced dataset is that most machine learning techniques will likely ignore, and in turn have poor performance on, the minority class, which is in our case the class 0 (enrollee not looking for a job).

-One approach to addressing imbalanced datasets is to oversample the minority class.
-The simplest approach involves duplicating examples in the minority class, although these examples don’t add any new information to the model.
-Instead, new examples can be synthesized from the existing examples.
-This is a type of data augmentation for the minority class and is referred to as the *Synthetic Minority Oversampling Technique*, or *SMOTE* for short.

 We use the implementations provided by the [imbalanced-learn Python library](https://github.com/scikit-learn-contrib/imbalanced-learn).
-With the SMOTE technique we are able to improve the accuracy scores of *SVC* and *RandomForestClassifier*.
+With the SMOTE technique we are able to improve the accuracy scores of *SVC* and *RandomForestClassifier*:

 <br />